jmclozano/myresume/README.md

-# myresume
+# myResume
 5002 class project

-# Website’s goal - resume review
+Website’s goal

-First impression - basic design
+First impression

-Wording is clear and crisp -
+Wording is clear and crisp

-mobile version maintains clarity of essential elements - need to improve padding on smaller screen
+mobile version maintains clarity of essential elements

 Asthetics is authentic and original